Commentary and guidance

 With the ascendency of Patent Trolls in the US, it is perhaps not surprising that some have been concerned whether the UPC will prove an attractive place for Patent Trolls to take up residence.

 When the UPC opens, it will become the second so-called "common court" in the European Union, after the Benelux Court of Justice.
 Not strictly EU courts themselves, these courts have a recognised position in EU law, and have the ability to refer questions to the Court of Justice of the European Union.
-Currently 25 EU member states are expected to join the UPC.
+Currently 25 EU Member States are expected to join the UPC.
+(Although the UK has ratified the UPCA, its participation post-Brexit will be the subject of political negotiation).

 This article looks at the Unified Patent Court (UPC) Rules on recoverable costs and court fees.
 It considers how the UPC's court fees compare to those applicable in national courts and looks at the interplay between the UPC's rules on recoverable costs and court fees.